RickieCanCodeIT/virtual-pet-js-spring-2022/README.md

 ## Getting Started

-To get started `clone` this repository and run `npm install` .
+To get started `clone` this repository, cd into it, and run `npm install` .
 Be sure you have `node` already installed on your machine.
 You can check this in your terminal by running the command `node -v`

 ## Want to set up this project from scratch?